Jiinwon/ChemBAI/README.md

 3. Place the Excel file from step&nbsp;1 inside this new folder.
 4. Edit `ToxCast_model/config.py` and set `PROJECT_NAME` to the folder name from step&nbsp;2.
 5. Set `OBJECT = 0` in `config.py` for prediction mode.
+6. Set `MODEL_SELECTION = 0` in `config.py` for best F1 mode
-6. Run the pipeline from the project root:
+7. Run the pipeline from the project root:

 ```bash
 bash run_pipeline.sh